adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #152 Got the axle out today!
 But didn't get much done on the class aspect.

 #153 Tomorrow morning I will spend at least 20 minutes on it.
 At least!

+#154 Starting to get back into the groove of things.